by Rajan P. Parrikar

 S.D.
 Burman in TERE MERE SAPNE (1971): jaise Radha ne.

 It is fashionable in the West to talk about the “complexity and beauty” of African drumming or the “intoxicating beauty” of Gammelan or this and that and the other.
 The ‘savage’ has now turned noble.
 Long before the advent of these childish Western fads, the brilliant Indian duo of Shankar-Jaikishan scoured the world’s musical hotbeds incorporating into their work the best from all lands while staying true to their Indian soul.
-For instance, their adaptation of this number of the legendary Arab chanteuse, Umm Kulthum (1898-1975)…
+For instance, their adaptation of this number of the celebrated Arab chanteuse, Umm Kulthum (1898-1975)…

 …for the runaway superhit from AWARA (1951): ghar aaya mera pardesi.